Consensys/distributed-validator-formal-specs-and-verification/README.md

 The formal proof of the DVT protocol relies on the following assumptions:
 ​
 - The BFT consensus protocol: DVCs make a decision on an attestation/block by running an instance of the BFS consensus protocol.
 We assume that the implementation and running of consensus instances are correct.
 That is, a consensus instance must satisfy the properties: agreement, termination, and validity.
-- M-of-N threshold signatures: We assume the threshold signatures are implemented correctly and M is greater than 2/3 of N.
+- M-of-N threshold signatures: We assume that M is greater than 2/3 of N and that the threshold signatures are implemented correctly, that is, the implementation satisfies signature unforgeability and uniqueness.
 - DVC: Each Co-Validator runs only one the Distributed Validator Client software.
 - Remote Signer (RS): Every DVC has its own RS.
 - Beacon Node (BN): Every DVC has its own BN.
 - Network latency: The network between DVC, RS, and BN are synchronous.
+However, the network between DVCs has no bound on message delay, and messages might be lost.

-- Trusted components: We are currently assuming that the network and Byzantine DVCs are reliable.
-Those assumptions make our model less complicated and allow us to focus on writing proofs that require the anticipant of quorums, instead of all DVCs.
-We are adapting our model and proofs to cope with untrusted components.
-Those assumptions should be changed soon.
+- Trusted Byzantine DVCs: We are currently assuming that Byzantine DVCs are reliable.
+This assumption makes our model less complicated and allows us to focus on writing proofs that require the anticipant of quorums, instead of all DVCs.
+We are adapting our model and proofs to cope with Byzantine behavior.
+This assumption should be changed soon.

 ## Our approach